Breaking ties in collective decision making: Some applications

-Orders on the set of individuals (alternatives) model those situations in which it is reasonable to divide individuals (alternatives) into disjoint groups where all individuals (alternatives) have the same decision power (exogenous importance) and to rank such groups.
+Assume that committee members have different decision power and that their decision power is described by an order on the set of individuals.
+Orders model those situations in which it is reasonable to divide individuals into disjoint groups where all individuals have the same decision power and to rank such groups.
 Consider, for instance, a faculty committee composed by full and associate professors which is going to select some applicants for an academic position.
 There are in this case two well distinguished groups in the committee and a natural hierarchy between them ranking first the full professors and second the associate professors.
-Since those type of situations are definitely very natural and usual in practical situations, orders turn out to be a family of relations which is very important for our purposes and which deserves to be carefully analysed.
-In this section we characterize the group of automorphism of orders and present some consequences of such a characterization.
+Assume then that committee members agree to use a resolute refinement of $C$ consistent with the decision power of individuals and which equally treat all the alternatives.